 - Salmonella poisoning, which can last up to a week.
 Salmonella is the most fatal food poisoning in the U.S. Infections usually begin 12 to 72 hours after exposure to contaminated food.

-- E. Coli poisoning usually comes from eating undercooked meat.
+- E. Coli poisoning (escherichia coli) usually comes from eating undercooked meat/ground beef.
 Healthy people can often fight off e. coli poisoning at home.
 But young people and the elderly may die from it.
+E. coli can cause hemolytic uremic syndrome, which can lead to kidney failure.

 - Norovirus typically contaminates food from sick food service workers.
-It can cause severe diarrhea and dehydration.
+It can cause severe loose feces and dehydration.

 Every year, one in six Americans gets food poisoning.
 Usually the effects of food poisoning are minor.
-And most victims require no hospitalization.
+Plus most victims require no hospitalization.

 But ingested contaminated foodstuffs can cause medical emergencies.
 The U.S. Centers for Disease Control and Prevention (CDC) estimate that foodborne diseases cause approximately 76 million illnesses, 325,000 hospitalizations, and 5,000 deaths in the U.S. each year.7